Moreholidays December Llama Day

 When is Unlucky Day?
 This holiday is always observed on December 31

 Unlucky Day is today, a December 31 holiday.
 Unfortunately, not every day can be a lucky day.
-We sincerely hope that today iss not unlucky for you.
+We sincerely hope that today is not unlucky for you.
 However, it will be unlucky for some of us.
 It seems fitting that Unlucky Day is the last day of the year.
-You get the chance to get all the bad things out of the way, so next year will be happy, healthy, prosperous, and lucky.
+You get the chance to get all the bad things out of the way, so next year will be happy, healthy, prosperous, and above all a lucky year.
 And, look for things that will change your luck.
 Pick up a lucky penny off the ground.
 But remember, heads bring good luck, while tails bring bad luck.

 Friday the 13th: Any day when the 13th of the month falls on a Friday, it is considered an unlucky day.
 This happens from 1 to 3 times in a given year.
 You would think that’s enough unlucky days for a year.